mozilla/fxa/features/FxA-107-security-event-history/README.md

 ~~If the false-positive rate seems low enough then we will proceed to Phase 3.~~

+Phase 2 was not prioritized because we felt that letting users skip sign-in confirmation when they login from a device that they previously logged into within a given timeframe, was greater than the impact finding false positive rates.

 ### Phase 3 (IP Profiling)

 IP Profiling was deploy on 11-24-2016.
 In this version, users would